rlindgren/express-server/README.md

 This web server is written in Javascript with [ExpressJS](http://www.expressjs.com/).
 The base directory is the `public` directory.
 All relative paths used within served documents will be resolved to this directory.

+`index.html` serves as a, kind of, very basic introduction to client-side javascript, HTML, and CSS, with the inclusion of some very neat code from the collection of [Mike Bostock](https://github.com/mbostock).

 ## Prerequisites

 ### Node.js